-- Remove anything that could be used as a nesting box, and keep her out of dark, enclosed spaces.
+- Remove anything that could be used as a nesting box.
+Also, keep her out of dark, enclosed spaces.

 - Avoid interaction with other birds.
-A male can lead to egg-laying even if two parrots don’t mate.
+A male can lead to egg-laying even if there’s no mating.

-- Be careful where you pet a parrot.
-Move away if she shows signs of stimulation during petting by lifting the tail and rubbing the vent against you.
-Focus any petting on the head, beak, and feet.
+- Be careful where you pet parrots.
+Move away if the female shows signs of stimulation during petting by lifting the tail and rubbing her vent against you.
+Focus on petting the head, beak, and feet.

-- Remove any toys from a cage that the parrot uses to simulate mating.
+- Remove toys from the cage that the parrot uses to simulate mating.

 If this isn’t effective, relocate the cage to a different part of the home and rearrange the contents.

 Parrots can’t reproduce asexually.
-However, if you want to be certain, the Journal of Avian Medicine and Surgery recommends ‘candling’ to determine the presence of an embryo.
+However, if you want to be confident, the Journal of Avian Medicine and Surgery recommends ‘candling’ to determine the presence of an embryo.

-Candling involves holding a bright light against an egg for a moment or two.
+Candling involves holding a bright light against an egg for a few moments.